Evidence of Personal Salvation

 Does the Bible give an answer to the often asked question whether or not a person can have an evidence of salvation?
 Can a person know if his sins are forgiven or not, or must he wait until Judgment Day to find out?
 It would be most unfortunate and risky to leave this most important question unsettled until then.

 Man needs a Savior in his unregenerate state.
 He is dead in sin and trespass, lost, and needs a Savior to save him.
-Our kind and merciful heavenly Father has provided salvation through Jesus Christ for all who avail themselves of His wonderful grace.
-He shed His blood and died on the cross a “propitiation for our sins” (1 John 2:2).
+Our kind and merciful heavenly Father has provided salvation through Jesus Christ for all who avail themselves of his wonderful grace.
+He shed his blood and died on the cross a “propitiation for our sins” (1 John 2:2).
 It is necessary for a sinner to feel the need of cleansing and forgiveness of sins, imploring “God be merciful to me a sinner” (Luke 18:13).
 In contrition he acknowledges his guilt and confesses his sins, first to God, and also makes proper restitution with men.
 He looks in faith to “the Lamb of God, which taketh away the sin of the world” (John 1:29).
 Jesus then forgives his sins.

-A person born of the Spirit is risen from the dead (spiritual death) and “seeks those things which are above” (Colossians 3:1).
-“Verily, verily, I say unto you, He that heareth my word, and believeth on him that sent me, hath everlasting life and shall not come into condemnation; but is passed from death unto life” (John 5:24).
+A person born of the Spirit is risen from the dead (spiritual death) and seeks “those things which are above” (Colossians 3:1).
+“Verily, verily, I say unto you, He that heareth my word, and believeth on him that sent me, hath everlasting life, and shall not come into condemnation; but is passed from death unto life” (John 5:24).

 “There is therefore now no condemnation to them which are in Christ Jesus, who walk not after the flesh, but after the Spirit” (Romans 8:1).
 Their affections are set on things above and not on things on the earth.
 They will mortify (deaden) their members which are upon the earth: not be carnally minded nor follow the course and desires of nature.
-“Love not the world, neither the things that are of the world.
+“Love not the world, neither the things that are in the world.
 If any man love the world, the love of the Father is not in him.
-For all that is in the world, the lust of the flesh, the lust of the eyes, and the pride of life, is not of the Father, but is of the world” (1 John 2:15-16).
+For all that is in the world, the lust of the flesh, and the lust of the eyes, and the pride of life, is not of the Father, but is of the world” (1 John 2:15-16).
 The Spirit of God assures: “The Spirit itself beareth witness with our spirit, that we are the children of God: And if children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer with him, that we may be also glorified together” (Romans 8:16-17).